Violations against the responsible conduct of research

 Conflict situations include, for example, personality clashes, issues related to tasks or management, or issues related to supervision.
 For solving those, so called low threshold principle is primarily applied:

-- Supervisee (or supervisor) will contact the coordinator of the doctoral programme to book a meeting.
+- Supervisee (or supervisor) will contact the coordinator of the doctoral programme to book a meeting/an appointment.

 - The situation will be explored in a confidential discussion with the head and the coordinator (or other suitable person) of the doctoral programme

 - Who are the parties to the conflict?

 - How should the situation change in order for the conflict to be resolved?